jmussman/PdfWalker/README.md

 ## Software Configuration

-This project targets Java 8 and above, although retargeting to earlier versions of Java should be possible (you do the work on dependencies).
+This project targets Java 8 and above.
 The tests are built with JUnit 5 (Jupiter), Mockito, and Cucumber.

 <hr>